GoodMorningA1i/Education-Bot/README.md

 ![](images/math.JPG)

 ### Dictionary Feature ###
 Ever been in class and not understand what a word means?
+Well worry no more with the Education Bot!
 Rather than waste time looking for a dictionary just use the Dictionary Feature to get the definition of any word in a matter of seconds.

 #### Definition ####
 Description: Return the defintion of a user entered word\
 Command: !def Your_word\
 Example: !def computer\
 ![](images/definition.JPG)

+### Poll Feature ###
+This feature helps make online learning more engaging and interacting for students and teachers.
+Want a quick and easy way to see if your students understood a concept?
+Use the Poll feature to get feedback from your students!

+#### Create a poll ####
+Description: Start a new poll with up to 10 options.
+React with a checkmark to confirm the poll\
+Command: !poll Your_question\
+Example: !def How old are you?\